 - For transactions without an objective third party, such as intra-group transactions, contributions to business assets or withdrawals

-- For tax due diligence in the context of an asset deal in M&A processes
+- For due diligence in context with M&A

 - For the preparation of opening balance sheets